no-ls/MT_USInteraction/Detection_Suite/README.md

   - SAM-Everything (thing) segments areas pretty good, but does get shadowing behind object
     - does take a couple of seconds -> maybe speed up by pre-masking
   - SAM-Box (thing) does get the object well, but does get as much of the shadow behind as the box would allow
+  - SAM2 can do video segmentation with box or marker
 - [ ] [Watershed](https://docs.opencv.org/4.x/d3/db4/tutorial_py_watershed.html)[^1] ?
   - requires setting markers
   - Test/watershed.py